 According to Jenna Amos, RD, Freshly’s registered dietitian and expert on all things nutrition, protein plays a key role not only in building muscle mass and strength, but also in forming hair, antibodies (think: immune health), enzymes, and organs.
 In other words: it’s a big name player!
 And as if that weren’t enough, it may also help keep us fuller for longer after eating, making it easier to maintain or lose weight.
 But all those plusses beg the question: can you eat more protein without relying solely on classic protein-packed foods like meat, eggs, chicken, and dairy?

 Remember when no one could say quinoa?
-(We were one of them, so for the record it's "keen-waa"!)
+(TBH same, so for the record it's "keen-waa"!)
 Just because it's hard to say, doesn't mean it's an intimidating ingredient.
 This overachieving grain actually cooks up just like rice or pasta, and is a great base for grain bowls.
 A staple in many South American countries, quinoa is now pretty much anywhere and everywhere —and for good reason.
 With a nutty flavor and fluffy texture, quinoa provides 8g of complete protein per 1 cup cooked (double the protein of cooked white rice!), plus fiber, magnesium, and B vitamins.
 P.S.
 You can even get quinoa pasta, so it’s never been easier to switch up your spaghetti.

 Hearty textured, earthy flavored, super satisfying—lentils are one of the oldest cultivated crops in the world but they get a bad rap, flavorwise.
 The real magic of lentils is that they soak up (and elevate) any spice, herb, or seasoning you throw at them.
 They’re so much more than a soup staple, and offer a variety of textures and flavors depending on how you cook them and which type you choose (black, green, yellow, to name a few).
 In the plant world, think of them as a nutritional all-star, or perhaps a protein MVP.
 They pack in 18g of the good stuff per 1 cup cooked, plus iron, potassium, and lots of gut-healthy fiber.